John R. Foster: Career

-He is adjunct faculty of geology at Colorado Mesa University, Grand Junction, Colorado.
+He served for thirteen years as Curator of Paleontology at the Museum of Western Colorado from 2001 to 2014, and had previously worked at the Denver Museum of Nature and Science, Utah Geological Survey, and University of Wyoming.
+He was adjunct faculty of geology at Colorado Mesa University, Grand Junction, Colorado during much of his time at the Museum of Western Colorado.
 From 2014 to 2018 he was the Director of the Museum of Moab.
-He served for thirteen years as Curator of Paleontology at the Museums of Western Colorado from 2001 to 2014.
 He is currently a curator at the Utah Field House of Natural History State Park Museum in Vernal, Utah.

 Professional work

-An expert on the Late Jurassic, he has spent more than twenty-five years excavating fossils across the western United States, authoring and coauthoring more than 55 professional papers, ranging from Triassic to Cretaceous, with a few Cambrian and Cenozoic studies appearing as well.
+An expert on the Late Jurassic, he has spent more than thirty years excavating fossils across the western United States, authoring and coauthoring more than 90 professional papers, on topics ranging from Triassic to Cretaceous in age, with a few Cambrian and Cenozoic studies appearing as well.
 In addition to dinosaurs, he has spent over a decade working in the Cambrian shales of the western United States.

 Triassic

 In December 2017, he and coauthors Xavier A. Jenkins of Arizona State University and Robert J. Gay of Colorado Canyons Association formally published their study on the oldest known dinosaur from Utah, a neotheropod that is likely an animal similar to Coelophysis.